l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 Google formalized what the best emergency responders already knew: blame destroys information flow.

-The Unwritten Laws of Information Flow apply brutally during incidents:
+As I've written elsewhere, the Unwritten Laws of Information Flow apply brutally during incidents [White, 2025]:
 - **First Law**: Information flows to where it's safe.
 If engineers fear blame, they hide problems during the incident ("I thought it might be my deploy, but I didn't want to say...") and lie in retrospectives.
 - **Second Law**: Information flows through trust networks.
 During incidents, you need information from the person who knows, not the person who's senior.
 Hierarchy kills speed.
 - **Third Law**: Information degrades crossing boundaries.
 Every "escalation" loses context.
 Direct communication between domain experts is faster and more accurate.